cansik/speech-to-text-osc/README.md

 - `--language`: Set the language code for speech decoding in ISO 639-1 format.

-- `--faster`: Use faster-whisper for audio transcription.
+- `--faster`: Use faster-whisper for audio transcription (best for CPU inference).

 - `--energy-threshold`: Define the energy level for the microphone to detect.
 Default is `1000`.